Here Are Powerful Quotes From More Than 100 Young Women Confronting The Doctor Who Sexually Abused Them

 Sterling Riethman

 “Larry did not violate Jane Doe.
 He did not sexually assault Jane Doe … he violated real girls and real women.
-Well those little girls are here today and we said it before and we’ll say it again, time’s up.
+Well, those little girls are here today and we said it before and we’ll say it again, time’s up.
 The truth will come out.”

 Kaylee Lorincz